Visual schema

 Ontological layers

 The corpus is structured in layers.
 Each layer has a distinct role and status.
-A page belongs to a layer according to its URL and its explicit typing.
+A page belongs to a layer according to its URL, explicit typing, and actual function.

 1) Doctrine